STARSET-Mirror/starset-wiki/en/roadmap.md

 ## FanGroups

 History of STARSET Mirror's activities will be migrated into STARSET Wiki.
 You can also create entries about yourself / your organizations as STARSET fans.

+# Appearance Customization & Integrations

+> The system behind this wiki is going to receive a mass update.
+Planning / Implementing customizations and integrations now may result in huge work to adapt to changes of the backend.
+{.is-info}

+To be discussed.